Note: when signing up for classes online, please choose the "Class sign-up" free shipping option on the Shipping Method page at check-out.

 This class will introduce you to sex and disability in a way you may not have considered before.
 Usually if we talk about sex and disability, we tend to focus on the mechanics of sex and disability.
 "Do your genitals work?"
 "Can you have sex?" etc. These questions are super ableist and don't go much deeper.

 In this class, we will rework this question to ask "How does sex and disability feel?"
 In doing so, we will uncover the emotional aspects of sex and disability that often go overlooked.
-Drew will give tips and tricks on how to ask the question, how to confront sexual ableism, and how to have hot, disabled sex.
+Andrew will give tips and tricks on how to ask the question, how to confront sexual ableism, and how to have hot, disabled sex.

 You'll notice that we're offering two class cost options - $25, the regular cost of a She Bop class or workshop, and $15, a reduced cost option.
 While we want to make sure our instructors are compensated fairly for their hard work, we recognize that many of our community members are experiencing alterations to their finances at this time.
 If you are able to pay full price, we ask that you please consider doing so.
 If the lower cost option is a more accessible fit for you at this time, we encourage you to utilize that option.